-The larger of the Tiwi Islands, 6,220 km², Melville lies east of Bathurst Island across the Apsley Strait.
+The larger of the Tiwi Islands, 6,220 km², Melville Island lies east of Bathurst Island across the Apsley Strait.
 The island had been sighted by the Dutch navigator, Abel Tasman, who mapped its coastline in 1644.
-In late April 1705 three ships of the Dutch East Indian Company anchored at the beach of Karslake, near what is now the community of Milikapiti.
-The island was also regularly visited by Malay or Macassans who would come regularly to collect “trepang” or “beche-de-mer”, a sea slug much prized as food (an as an aphrodisiac) by the Chinese.
-They would come ashore at Port Cockburn, near Garden Point at the northern end of Apsley Strait, that divides Melville from Bathurst Island; the Tiwi still call this spot Pularumpi (or Pirlangimpi), meaning “tamarind trees", that have grown from the seeds the Macassans would bring with them for food.
+In late April 1705, three ships of the Dutch East Indian Company anchored at the beach of Karslake, near what is now the community of Milikapiti.
+The island was also regularly visited by Malay or Macassans who would periodically come to collect “trepang” or “beche-de-mer”, a sea slug much prized as food (an as an aphrodisiac) by the Chinese.
+They would come ashore at Port Cockburn, near Garden Point at the northern end of Apsley Strait, that divides Melville from Bathurst Island.
+The Tiwi still call this spot Pularumpi (or Pirlangimpi), meaning “tamarind trees”, grown from the seeds the Macassans would bring with them for food.

 Inland is Pickertaramoor, the centre of a forestry project.
-There is a nice waterfall here, but a better one for swimming is Taracumbie Falls, with an excellent pool.
-Tourists on day trips from Darwin may be taken there, after visiting Nguiu on Bathurst Island and the Pukumani burial site at Paruwu.
-These Pukumani poles, unique to the Tiwi, are like totem poles, carved and painted in many colours each with different meanings according to each clan who has commissioned them.
-These are poles for the Dead, placed around the grave, to commemorate the deceased and prevent his spirit from entering the camp again.
+There is a lovely waterfall here, but a better for swimming is Taracumbie Falls, with an excellent pool.
+On day trips from Darwin, tourists may be taken there after visiting Nguiu (now Wurrumiyanga) on Bathurst Island and the Pukumani burial site at Paruwu.
+These Pukumani poles, unique to the Tiwi, are like totem poles, carved and painted in many colours, each with different meanings according to each clan who has commissioned them.
+These poles are placed around the grave, to commemorate the deceased and prevent his spirit from entering the camp again.